James DeGale: Olympic results

-Professional career
+Professional boxing career

 On 2 December 2008, he agreed a deal with promoter Frank Warren to become professional along with Frankie Gavin and Billy Joe Saunders.
 The contract agreed was rumoured to be worth around £1.5 million.

 DeGale was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours.

 Early career

 On 28 February 2009 DeGale made his professional debut against Vepkhia Tchilaia, winning a points decision by 40–36.
 DeGale received a mixed reaction from the crowd, who booed him after being taken the distance by his little-known opponent.
 However, DeGale was also backed by others in attendance, as Tchilaia chose to box extremely defensively.
 Five more victories followed before DeGale won his first regional championship, the WBA International super-middleweight title, stopping Sam Horton in five rounds.
 On 18 September 2010, DeGale made the first defence of his title against Carl Dilks, winning by stoppage near the end of the first round.

 Frank Warren revealed that DeGale would challenge Paul Smith for the British super-middleweight title on Warren's blockbuster event in Liverpool, which was set for 11 December 2010 at the Echo Arena.
 The bill included fellow Olympians Frankie Gavin and Billy Joe Saunders, as well as Nathan Cleverly and Kell Brook.
 DeGale went on to defeat Smith via ninth-round stoppage to become the British super-middleweight champion.